top of page

 2. Enhances Blood Circulation

 Improved blood flow supports tissue healing and muscle function.
 Massage encourages circulation in the pelvic area, which can aid recovery after childbirth or surgery.
+Putting mild pressure on tight muscles for a short period, when released, this allows blood to rush in and help heal.

 3. Supports Muscle Strength and Coordination